lineality/installing_alpine_linux/README.md

 ->  # apk add doas tmux git nano

 38. Setting up doas: you may need to use cd and ls to navigate to find files.
-Make or modify file, enter text ->
+As root, make or modify file:
 ```ash
 hx /etc/doas.d/doas.conf
 ```
-If the file and line does not exist yet, type in: "permit persist :wheel" and add new line at the end (no trailing spaces)
+If the file and line does not exist yet, type in: "permit persist :wheel" and add a new line at the end (no trailing spaces)

 34. add community package repositories